marykdb/maryk/core/documentation/properties/properties.md

 to true it will be indexed in the persistent storage.
 Be careful adding indices since this can slow down writing data.
 Also consider a good key design so less indices are needed.

-## Searchable

-Most properties also contain a way to set if it is searchable which is on by default.
-This value is read by search engines (like ElasticSearch) which can be used on top of a persistence engine for more fuzzy and aggregated types of data retrieval.
-With this value you control what is stored in the index of that search engine.